PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 See [serial output](https://github.com/PaulskPt/Presto_MQTT_multi_topic_subscriber/blob/main/doc/Publisher/MQTT_Publisher2_PuTTY_session_output.txt).

 ### Note about Publisher unixTime(s)
-In the latest software version for the Publisher devices, the unixTime they send is in GMT.
+Te unixTime the Publisher devices send is in GMT.
 It is up to the algorithm of the MQTT Subscriber to present the received unixTime as localTime or GMT.
 I have chosen to have the Subscriber device convert and display the received unixTime to ISO6801 format (example: "hh:mm:ss+01:00") [photos](https://imgur.com/a/MmotOGn)

 ## Publisher2 updates